ADavidBailey/Practice-Bidding-Scenarios/Documents/BridgeWinnersAnnouncement.md

 At this time, it does not work on IOS devices like iPads and iPhones.
 But, if you set up a table on your computer, your partner, using an iPad/iPhone, can join the table and practice bidding with you.

-With the extension installed, when you log in to BBO, you'll see a new tab on the right (BBOalert) that will be selected.
+With the BBOalert extension installed, when you log in to BBO, you'll see a new tab on the right is selected.
 (At the top, note the dark blue Data tab with a light blue Data drop-down menu, the gray Shortcuts tab, and on the lower right, the green BBOalert tab.)
 The green BBOalert tab, toggles between the BBOalert panel and the usual BBO side panels.

 <div align="center">
   <div style="display: flex;">